hiddenlayerai/hiddenlayer-model-scan-azure-devops-task/README.md

 ## Installation

 To use this Azure DevOps task, you must install it into your Azure DevOps organization.
 You can do this by following the steps below:
-* Browse to the Organization Settings.
+* Browse to the Organization Settings
 * Click on Extensions
 * Click on "Browse Marketplace"
 * Search for "HiddenLayer Model Scanner"
-* Install the extension.
+* Install the extension

 ## Inputs

-`modelPath` (required): Path to the model(s), can either be a path to a single model in the repo, or a folder containing the model(s) in the repo.
+`modelPath` (required): Path to the model(s), can either be a path to a single model in the repo, or a folder containing the model(s) in the repo

 `apiUrl`: URL to the HiddenLayer API if you're using the OEM/self hosted version.
 Defaults to `https://api.us.hiddenlayer.ai`

 `failOnDetection`: True to fail the pipeline if a model is deemed malicious.
-Defaults to `False`.
+Defaults to `False`

 `hlClientID` (**required for SaaS only**): Your HiddenLayer API Client ID